 Some students in the program may have allergies.
 Please avoid sending lunches with peanuts.
 For safety, we discourage the sharing of snacks from home - thanks for understanding!

 Thank you for your commitment to the full three weeks of Summer Learning Camp.
 It is important that your child attends camp daily to maximize their experience and build new friendships.
-If your child is ill and unable to attend, please call Brenda to report the absence.
+If your child is ill and unable to attend, please call your camp site to report the absence.

 We look forward to our adventures over the next three weeks.
 If you have any further questions, please do not hesitate to ask any of the camp “counselors”.